 Most recently, Cara has made another move to the Academic Advising Center, where she will serve as an advisor for the College of Education.
 She satisfies her passion for teaching through experiences with Upward Bound and as an adjunct instructor.

 Emily Lane is a lifetime Arkansan who is fascinated by human nature, spirituality, and the interconnectedness of life; these fascinations drove her desires to become a filmmaker.
 She holds a master's degree in digital filmmaking and is currently documenting the short and long-term impacts of the natural gas industry in Arkansas.
-When she is not making films, she serves as Assistant Director of ArkansasFracking.org and as a member of the Board of Directors for Faulkner County Citizens Advisory Group whose current focus is the Pegasus pipeline rupture and spill in Mayflower, Arkansas.
+When she is not making films, she serves as Co-Director of ArkansasFracking.org and as a member of the Board of Directors for Faulkner County Citizens Advisory Group whose focus is community health and all-hazard preparedness.
+FCCAG was the first nonprofit group to respond to the the Pegasus pipeline rupture and oil spill in Mayflower, Arkansas.
+FCCAG continues to work with residents in the area who have been negatively affected.
+Emily also proudly serves the LEAD program as a full-time Research Graduate Assistant.

 Elizabeth is originally from Northeast Arkansas.
 She received her bachelor’s degree in psychology from Rhodes College in Memphis, Tennessee, and her master’s degree in occupational therapy from the University of Central Arkansas.
 She has been practicing as an occupational therapist since 2002 and has been an instructor at the University of Central Arkansas since 2005.
-Elizabeth has engaged in research regarding fall risk among individuals with developmental disabilities as well as scholarship of teaching and learning (SoTL) projects focusing on professionalism of fieldwork students.
-Her research interests include fall prevention, pediatrics, leisure, SoTL and leadership development.
+Elizabeth has engaged in the Scholarship of Teaching and Learning examining professionalism of students.
+In addition to teaching and

 Katherine Ligon is a native of Ukraine, and a US citizen.
 She is fluent in three languages: English, Russian, and Ukrainian.
 Mrs. Ligon graduated with a Bachelors of Business Administration and Labor Economics degree from Dnipropetrovsk National University, Ukraine, received a master’s degree in business administration from Harding University Searcy, Arkansas, and obtained a graduate certificate in sociology from the Appalachian State University in North Carolina.
 Mrs. Ligon is a past President and an active member of the Rotary Club of Cleburne County.
 Mrs. Ligon has been involved with Arkansas State University on the Heber Springs campus, where she has taught a variety of classes as an adjunct instructor for the past four and a half years.
 Currently, Katherine is serving as a Graduate Assistant in the Business Department.